Sumitkmgr/GraphQL/README.md

  The client-side components reside on GraphQL clients.
 The GraphQL client is a piece of code or a JavaScript library that makes POST requests to the GraphQL server.
 It may be a CMS like Drupal, a single-page application, a mobile application, etc.

-  * GraphiQL: It is a browser-based interface used for editing and testing GraphQL queries and mutations.
+  * GraphiQL: It is a browser-based interface for editing and testing GraphQL queries and mutations.

   * ApolloClient: It is one of the best tools to build GraphQL client applications.
 It can be easily integrated with all JavaScript front-ends.